dleppik/EgTest/README.md

 Rather than testing in a REPL, it is easier to write a permanent unit test.
 Even simple one-line functions are worth a unit test when it's this quick and easy!

-EgTest is **not an excuse to avoid writing full unit tests!** In some cases, especially with functional programming, you might be able to avoid writing a test file.
+**EgTest is not an excuse to avoid writing full unit tests!** In some cases, especially with functional programming, you might be able to just use EgTest.
 EgTest should encourage you to break your complex code into small, simple, easily tested functions.
-With EgTest, you don't need to write several lines of unit test boilerplate for a one-line test-- but you still need that boilerplate for more complicated tests.
+With EgTest, you don't need to write several lines of unit test boilerplate for a one-line test—but you still need that boilerplate for more complicated tests.

 ### Examples